mathisbot/homomorph-rust/README.md

 This system is partially homomorphic, which means that it is not homomorphic with every operations.
 However, one can prove that it is homomorphic with every [boolean function](https://en.wikipedia.org/wiki/Boolean_function#:~:text=In%20mathematics%2C%20a%20Boolean%20function,function\)%2C%20used%20in%20logic.) of degree less or equal than $\frac{d}{\delta}$.

+#### Addition

+Proceeding in a similar way to a processor, we can reduce the addition of integer ciphers (i.e. lists of bit ciphers) to the application of serial logic gates to the bits.
+It's then easy to find the Boolean function relating to the application of these gates.
+One can notice that the AND gate corresponds to multiplying two ciphers, XOR to adding two ciphers, and OR adding the sum and the product of two ciphers.

+By playing with the same adder patterns that are in our ALU, we can easily recreate a working addition for our ciphers.

+#### Multiplication

+Immitting a processor is a winning procedure.
+By repeating the above process with multiplication, it is quite easy to implement it.